yvvidolov/home-lab/portainer-templates/README.md

 - `.env`: settings, default values and descriptions will be added for each variable
   - var_name=var_value # var_description
 - `docker-compose.yml`: the following comments will be parsed:
-  - #name template_and_stack_name
+  - #name: template_and_stack_name
-  - #category filter_cat_1 filter_cat_2
+  - #categories: filter_cat_1 filter_cat_2
-  - #brief short description visible in template list
+  - #description: short description visible in template list
-  - #info html description of the stack including configuration and first run information
+  - #logo: url to image
-  - #logo url to image
+  - #note: html description of the stack including configuration and first run information

 Usage/Arguments:
 `-c`: output template json to console/stdout